edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Packaging_Marking.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003919
-Comments: An inscription, stamp or label on packaging, such as to indicate date, ownership, quality, manufacture or origin.
+rdfs:comment | An inscription, stamp or label on packaging, such as to indicate date, ownership, quality, manufacture or origin. edi3:cefactBusinessProcess | In All Contexts

 Properties: